-Whether you decide to growing onions in a tub or in pots, it’s essential that you put the onion container somewhere that gets six to seven hours of light.
-If you are growing indoor onions and don’t have a location with adequate sunlight, you can supplement the light with fluorescent bulbs set close to the onions.
-A shop light on an adjustable chain makes an excellent grow light for people who growing indoor onions.
+Whether you decide to grow onions in a tub or in pots, it's essential that you put the onion container somewhere that gets six to seven hours of light.
+If you are growing indoor onions and don't have a location with adequate sunlight, you can supplement the light with fluorescent bulbs set close to the onions.
+A shop light on an adjustable chain makes an excellent grow light for people growing indoor onions.